vwburnett/coursera-getting-and-cleaning-data-project/CodeBook.md

 Code Book

-This code book represents all data fields in the file secTidySet.txt
+This code book represents all data fields in the file TidyDataSet.txt

 Identifiers
 subject